 What causes hip dysplasia in dogs?

 - Breed.
-Some breeds — such as German shepherds, Saint Bernards, Newfoundlands, Labrador retrievers, and golden retrievers — are more likely to develop hip dysplasia than others.
+Some breeds — such as German shepherds, Saint Bernards, Newfoundlands, Fox red Labrador retriever, and golden retrievers — are more likely to develop hip dysplasia than others.
 This is due to the fact that hip dysplasia is inherited and often shows up in large dogs, though it is still possible for small dogs to develop the condition.

 - Age.
 We often think of joint issues as a problem for senior dogs.
 But because hip dysplasia is a genetic trait, puppies can start experiencing hip laxity as early as 3 months of age.
 Unfortunately, hip laxity can go unnoticed and lead to hip dysplasia and osteoarthritis as a dog ages.